William Lewis (journalist): Telegraph Media Group

-Lewis joined the Telegraph Media Group as city editor in August 2005 and was made deputy editor of The Telegraph while he was still working out his notice from The Sunday Times.
+Lewis joined the Telegraph Media Group (TMG) as city editor in August 2005 and was made deputy editor of The Telegraph while he was still working out his notice from The Sunday Times.
 In October 2006 he became The Daily Telegraphs youngest ever editor.

 On joining The Telegraph, Lewis described the newspaper as a "shambles", with "no innovation, no culture of improvement, no understanding of the need to perform, of needing to work with your colleagues rather than be at war with them."

-As editor he took control of the newspaper during period of tumultuous change thanks to the decline in print sales and display advertising revenue.
+As an editor, he took control of the newspaper during a period of tumultuous change due to the decline in print sales and display advertising revenue.

 Lewis designed the layout of the Telegraphs new Victoria newsroom and saw through the modernisation program which involved senior staff cuts.
 The move was initially felt to be in conflict with the newspaper's brand and ageing readership.

 In 2007 he was made editor-in-chief of TMG.

 During his time as editor, he also attempted a broader debate at The Telegraph about the environment.
 While the newspapers and website continued to house global warming deniers such as Christopher Booker and James Delingpole, he also recruited Geoffrey Lean, the environmental commentator to write a weekly column and lead the Telegraphs global warming coverage.